Wedding RSVP website

 04

-Seven guests still have not replied by the deadline
+Seven guests still have not replied by Friday

 Pending replies stay grouped for targeted reminders.